TikTok's popularity shaping e-commerce's future in Southeast Asia

 The launch of TikTok Shop occurred first in Indonesia and has since grown to be its largest market.
 This is due to a young demographic that is very comfortable using mobile technologies and has enthusiastically adopted this fusion of in-app shopping and short-form video content.

-Predictions suggest that this year, TikTok Shop is slated to hit $20 billion in gross merchandise value, a monumental increase from just a year prior.
+Predictions suggest that this year, TikTok Shop is slated to hit US$20 billion in gross merchandise value, a monumental increase from just a year prior.
 Should this momentum continue, industry analysts believe that this could herald a transformative shift for a company that is already drawing consumers and advertisers from competitors like Google and Meta.

 Hank Wang, who concurrently oversees a crew of around 50 live-streaming hosts located at the Jakarta shophouse, holds the conviction that TikTok Shop possesses the power to overhaul the retail industry.
 Moreover, he believes it can create fresh opportunities for future e-commerce tycoons.